tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 4 - Crossing.md

 they are calling the players in to dispose of them
 ##### Delivery of The Quest
-They are brought to [[WartBelly]]'s den
+They are brought to [[WartBelly]]'s den she gives you a missive enter the forest and go negotiate with this group of giants

 Discovery of the bridge and the plot
 Get the giants on your side